 Frequently Asked Questions

-There are a number of questions that are frequently asked for the crossing.
+There are several questions that are frequently asked for the crossing.

 What is the main way to get from A to B on Bimini?